sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 Note: gNMI specification recommends using `openconfig` as the default origin when it is not specified by the client.
 However, we cannot implement it right now to maintain backward compatibility with the existing clients.
 Other streaming modules should consider migrating to `origin` based path identification to achieve gNMI specification compliance.
-Existing reserved `target` values can be re-used as `origin` values.

 ### 2.3 Manage Subscription RPC Lifecycle